juri-sinitson/angular-monorepo/README.md

 <vertical-tab-menu [model]><vertical-tab-menu>
 ```

-Example of the implementation (error handling and other stuff are omitted for the sake of simplicity):
+Example of the (theoretical) implementation (error handling and other stuff are omitted for the sake of simplicity):
 ```html
 <p-tabMenu [model]="items" [activeItem]="items[0]">
     <ng-template pTemplate="item" let-item>